 When to do the Less Mess Challenge

-The Less Mess Organizing and Decluttering Challenge will take place from mid-March until May 2023.
+The Less Mess Organizing and Decluttering Challenge will take place from January until March 2024.

-Every Friday for 10 weeks, each week’s space will be posted and emailed to you (if you’re on the email list).
-Full details will be on the website, as well as a printable checklist to keep you on track.
+Every Friday for 12 weeks, each week’s space will be posted and emailed to you (if you’re on the email list).
+Full details will be on the website.
+There’s also a printable checklist to keep you on track.

 The Less Mess Organizing and Decluttering Challenge Schedule